 NAN - Fotolia

 As software projects jam up the pipeline, each one vital to business operations or revenue generation, development teams get stretched to the limit, and they can be starved of essential skills or talent.
 Projects hit delays and quality issues, prompting organizations to alleviate the problems with freelance developers.
 Freelance developers are not employees, and the relationship between an enterprise and a contract worker can be complex.
-Enterprises typically spell out the details of the freelancer relationship in a written work agreement.
+Enterprises typically spell out the details of freelance developer agreements in a written work contract.
 Whether you're a software developer looking for an assignment, or a manager seeking to engage a contractor, familiarize yourself with the essentials of a freelance developer contract and its common caveats.

 While the verbiage and terms of any work agreement vary, the goals are to set expectations of the work; define each side's responsibilities; establish the interactions between each party; and outline important topics, such as schedules, delivery and payments.